lrector/Powershell/First-Responder-Kit/_readme.txt

 ## Got Questions About This Stuff?

-To report a bug or suggest an enhancement: http://FirstResponderKit.org
+For support, to report a bug, or suggest an enhancement: http://FirstResponderKit.org If you're into Stack, we also patrol here: http://DBA.StackExchange.com

-For questions and thank-yous: help@brentozar.com or https://www.brentozar.com/contact
+For compliments and thank-yous: help@brentozar.com or https://www.brentozar.com/contact

 For a good time: http://DBAreactions.com